8 film industry experts on the power of the big-screen experience

 Watch the following Cineworld highlights video in which several other leading filmmakers wax lyrical about the importance of the big-screen experience and how it shaped their careers.

-Engage with the magic and the wonder of the big-screen experience on National Cinema Day.
+Engage with the magic and the wonder of the big-screen experience via Horror Season at Cineworld this October.
 Click the link below to find out more